 - Alzheimer’s specialist care, including a wide range of support services

-The list above is not exhaustive, but demonstrates the range and variation of benefits that a LTC insurance policy holder may be entitled to depending on their specific policy.
+The list above is not exhaustive, but demonstrates the range and variation of benefits that a LTC insurance policy holder may be entitled to depending on the terms of their specific policy.

 The Importance of ADLs

-Benefit triggers are conditions that one must prove or trigger in order to qualify for a benefit.
-In the case of LTC insurance policies, the trigger is that the insured must prove they are unable to perform two of six activities of daily living (ADLs) or be shown to have a severe cognitive impairment, prior to qualifying for benefits.
+Benefit triggers are conditions that the insured must prove or trigger in order to qualify for a benefit.
+In the case of LTC insurance policies, a typical example is that the insured must prove they are unable to perform two of six activities of daily living (ADLs) or be shown to have a severe cognitive impairment, prior to qualifying for benefits.

 - Going to the bathroom or toileting

 - Transferring/Mobility – getting in or out of bed, or a chair